Verifiable ML Agent Marketplace for DeFi

 2.5 Constraint Model

 Constraints are declared by the agent developer at registration time and enforced cryptographically during execution.
-These constraints may include limits on drawdown, restrictions on asset transfers, bounds on position sizes, and prohibitions on certain external calls.
-Any execution that violates these constraints results in an invalid proof and is therefore rejected by the protocol.
+Constraints may include limits on drawdown, bounds on position sizing, restrictions on asset transfers, and prohibitions on specific contract calls.
+Any execution that violates constraints produces an invalid proof and is rejected by the protocol.

 2.6 Performance and Reputation